Train company unveils 34-syllable ticket

 “On acceptance of your code, M. Le Pouton’s moustaches will twirl and several dozen tickets and receipts will issue from his mouth, flying all over the platform.

-Commuter Nikki Hollis said last night: “Fuck everyone who had anything to do with this.”
+Commuter Nikki Hollis said: “Fuck everyone who had anything to do with this.”